-Suppose 13 voters are asked to each vote yes or no on three issues; and we use the plurality rule for each issue independently to select a winning combination:
+Suppose 13 voters are asked to each vote yes or no on three issues; and we use the plurality rule for each issue independently:

 - 3 voters each vote for YNN, NYN, NNY.

 - 1 voter each votes for YYY, YYN, YNY, NYY.

 - No voter votes for NNN.